Penn State's Position on Intellectual Property

 The Bayh-Dole Act applies to all federal funds, even when such funds are flowed through a third party.
 If a company or state agency is flowing federal funds to Penn State, the company or state agency "will not, as part of the consideration for awarding the subcontract, obtain rights in the subcontractor's subject inventions" (37 CFR 401.14(G)(1)).

 Internal Industry Funds

-As a practice, Penn State will not seek to retain ownership of patents resulting from corporate sponsored research, unless any of the project personnel are unwilling to assign intellectual property rights to the sponsor.
+Penn State may permit assignment of patent rights to industry sponsors as long as all project personnel are willing to do so.
 Click here for an in-depth overview of how Penn State will engage with industry.
 Please consult the Industry Agreement Decision Tree for identifying the appropriate industrial terms and conditions.

 Commonwealth of Pennsylvania